hangrybear666/09-devops-bootcamp__aws/README.md

     c.
 Change permissions on your private key file by running `sudo chmod 400 /home/user/.ssh/docker-runner-devops-bootcamp.pem`

     d.
-Add your ec2 instance's public ip address and your docker hub private repository url to `config/remote.properties` NOTE: don't use quotation marks, as readProperties plugin parses these as values
+Add your ec2 instance's public ip address and your docker hub private repository url to `config/remote.properties`
+    NOTE: don't use quotation marks, as readProperties plugin parses these as part of values
     ```
     EC2_PUBLIC_IP_1=3.79.237.46
     EC2_USER_1=ec2-user